Speedphoenix/SMSReminder/README.md

 # SMSReminder
 A Google Apps script to send SMS reminders automatically
+This project was made for a non-profit association

 ## Instructions for use
 1) Create a [Google Spreadsheet](https://docs.google.com/spreadsheets/) using your Google Account